 Inventories are stated at the lower of cost (on a first-in, first-out basis) or market.
-Inventories include raw materials, work-in-process, and finished goods.
 Inventory costs include direct materials, direct labor, and normal manufacturing overhead.
-Finished goods that are used for research and development are expensed as consumed or depreciated over period of use.
+Finished goods that are used for research and development are expensed as consumed or depreciated over their period of use.
 Provisions for slow-moving, excess, and obsolete inventories are recorded when required to reduce inventory values to their estimated net realizable values based on product life cycle, development plans, product expiration, and quality issues.